hanlonlab/shift-python/README.md

 ### (Deprecated) Docker Image:

 - Step 01:
+    - If you are using Windows 10, upgrade to Windows 10 Pro or Windows 10 Education (https://aka.ms/devtoolsforteaching):
+        - Use your Stevens email address to login (IT confirms you should all have an account) or request an account from [Stevens IT Helpdesk](https://sit.teamdynamix.com/TDClient/Requests/ServiceDet?ID=19685)

+- Step 02:
     - Install [Docker](https://www.docker.com/products/docker-desktop).
 When you install Docker, make sure to choose **Linux Containers** and not **Windows Containers**:
         - For macOS, [Docker for macOS](https://store.docker.com/editions/community/docker-ce-desktop-mac).
         - For Windows, [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows).